Gay California Catholic teacher's firing sparks online petition

 But just over a week after his July 1 wedding was written up in the Inland Valley Daily Bulletin, an administrator told Bencomo he was being let go because his marriage was “in public and violated the church’s teaching,” McGarrigle said.

-Sister Helen Dziuk, an assistant principal at St. Lucy‘s, declined to comment, saying the Benedictine institution wished to “protect the privacy of everyone involved” and that the matter “may involve litigation.”
+Sister Helen Dziuk, an assistant principal at St. Lucy‘s, told Reuters the institution wished to “protect the privacy of everyone involved.”

-The school later issued a statement saying that while St. Lucy’s “does not discriminate against teachers or other school employees based on their private lifestyle choices, public displays of behavior that are directly contrary to church teachings are inconsistent with these values.”

-It added, “These values are incorporated into the contractual obligations of each of our instructors and other employees.”
+“The school cannot comment on any of these matters.
+These are private values and matters and may involve litigation, so we can’t comment,” she said.

 POPE‘S VIEW